 - One of our intentions is to prepare students for continuing on to Ph.D. programs within their discipline, without limiting those students who wish to go on to Ph.D. programs in Interdisciplinary Studies.

-We have been privileged to welcome a very diverse group of men and women to our program.
+We have been privileged to welcome a very diverse group of candidates to our program.
 Their ages range from the early 20's to midlife and beyond.
 Some have recently completed an undergraduate program while others have been in the work force for many years.
-A number are planning on applying for Ph.D. studies upon completion of the MAIH; a number are current or former teachers.
-Other professions represented in the program include: professional writing, pre-law studies, administration, law enforcement, business, ministry, and social work.
+A number are planning on applying for Ph.D. studies upon completion of the MAIH, some are current or former teachers and others are professionals in areas such as journalism, law, administration, policing, business, ministry, information technology, laboratory science, and social work.

 No, we have not placed a strict time limit because of the varying needs and circumstances of our students.
 However, we do have a policy with respect to leaves of absence as follows: